The one thing that no one wants to ever hear is that they have damaged hair.

 If you like to regularly colour your hair this could be the source of your problem.

-Colouring your hair can cause dryness and make it very brittle.
+Colouring your hair can cause dryness and make hair very brittle.

 Doing a lot of different hairstyles that require you to pull and tug at your hair causes breakage.
-It always best to keep hairstyles low manipulation.
+It’s always best to keep hairstyles low manipulation.
 Twistouts are great for this.

-Save the more elaborate hairstyles for special occasions.
+Save the more elaborate hairstyles for special occasions if you can.